-‘Sexiest Woman In The World’, Reya Sunshine Busts Out Of Black Thong Lingerie On Instagram
+‘Sexiest Woman In The World’ Reya Sunshine Busts Out Of Black Thong Lingerie On Instagram

 Reya Sunshine’s “sexiest woman in the world” status is new, but it’s all there in black and white.

 The flattering comment comes as a result of this model and dancer’s latest Instagram update.
 On May 1, Reya took to the platform for a decidedly raunchy photo.
-Channeling red-soled platform heels, black-lace lingerie, and plenty of skin, her picture is getting noticed.
-Fans are seeing Reya shot from behind, although caught-off-guard positioning sees this model turn to face the camera at what appears to be just the right time.
+Channeling red-soled platform heels, black lace lingerie and plenty of skin, her picture is getting noticed.
+Fans are seeing Reya shot from behind although her pose, which seems to suggest she was caught off guard, sees this model turn to face the camera at what appears to be just the right time.

 “Ladies and Gentlemen” may be greeted in the caption, but the bulk of today’s comments appear to be from the “gentlemen.”
 The ultimate praise came from a fan appearing to be named Michael.
 His comment suggested Reya outdoing all women on earth.